rl-msft/bdc-ubuntu-single-node-vm/SingleNodeAzure.md

     size to at least 300GB using azure  portal.
  3. Start the VM, since we are using Ubuntu the new disk space  will be
     available automatically for the OS disk.
- 4. login with ssh, then issue the following commands (*those could take
+ 4. login with ssh, then issue the following commands, one by one (*those could take
     up 20 min to  complete*)